abdul-muyeez/abdul-muyeez/README.md

-hi, i'm [Abdul MUYEEZ], a passionate self-taught SQA Engineer and a freelance QA engineer from Bangladesh. my passion for software develpoment lies with dreaming up error and BUG free and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm Abdul MUYEEZ, a passionate self-taught SQA Engineer and a freelance QA engineer from Bangladesh. my passion for software develpoment lies with dreaming up error and BUG free and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.